Lifting couplings in Wasserstein spaces: Lenses and submetries

+One can interpret this as ``choosing the point in $Y\times Z$ which lies over $y'$, but which is at the same height as $(y,z)$''.
+Geometrically, $\varphi$ can be seen as a choice of the ``horizontal'' direction in the product $Y\times Z$, analogous to a choice of connection on a (trivial) bundle. \end{remark}

+The definition of set-based lens can be given in any category with products~\cite{algebras-update-strategies}.
+For example, we are interested in \emph{measurable} lenses.

+\begin{deph} A \emph{measurable lens} consists of a lens $(f,\varphi)$ between measurable spaces $X$ and $Y$, such that the functions $f$ and $\varphi$ are measurable functions. \end{deph}

+Given a measurable lens $(f,\varphi)$ between measurable spaces $X$ and $Y$, by \Cref{prodproj} it is still true that on the underlying sets it can be seen as a product projection $Y\times Z\to Y$.
+However, in principle, the $\sigma$-algebra on $X$ might be different than the product $\sigma$-algebra of $Y\times Z$.
+The question of whether measurable lenses can be always turned into product projections in the category of measurable spaces is still open, and we leave it to future work.
+(See however \Cref{prodprojmet}.)

-Let's now recall the notion of submetry.
-Traditionally, it is given as follows.\footnote{In the Riemannian geometry literature, sometimes people use a definition similar to this one, but where the condition holds only for $r\le R$ for some fixed bound $R$.
+Let's now move to the metric setting, and let's recall the notion of submetry.
+Traditionally, it is given as follows~\cite{submetries,weaksubmetries}.\footnote{In the Riemannian geometry literature, sometimes people use a definition similar to this one, but where the condition holds only for $r\le R$ for some fixed bound $R$.
 We will not use such notion here.} \begin{deph} Let $X$ and $Y$ be metric spaces.
 Denote by $B_X(x,r)$ the closed ball in $X$ of center $x$ and radius $r$, and define $B_Y$ analogously.
 A map $f:X\to Y$ is a \emph{submetry} if for every $x\in X$ and for every $r>0$ we have that

-\end{deph} This definition can be rephrased in the following equivalent way, which is closer to our idea of ``lifting''. \begin{deph} Let $X$ and $Y$ be metric spaces.
+\end{deph} As it can be checked, this definition can be rephrased in the following equivalent way, which is closer to our idea of ``lifting''. \begin{deph}[alternative] Let $X$ and $Y$ be metric spaces.
 A function $f:X\to Y$ is a \emph{submetry} if it is 1-Lipschitz, and for every $x\in X$ and $y'\in Y$ there exists $x'\in X$ such that

 \end{deph}